stefkn/dotfiles/README.md

     cd ~/.dotfiles && sudo ./freshstart.sh
     ```

+   If you aren't able to run `freshstart` you may need to run `chmod a+x freshstart.sh` to make it executable

 4. Restart your computer to finalize the process

 Your Mac is now ready to use!